-Historically, the new label Antarctica is a daughter of Evil Penguin Classic, which emerged in 2007 and now boasts artists like Pieter Wispelwey, Dietrich Henschel and Hervé Niquet.
-We, however, prefer to conceive of Antarctica as the biotope and the playground of the Penguin, not as its offspring.
+Historically, the label Antarctica is a daughter of Evil Penguin Classic, which emerged in 2007 and now boasts artists like Pieter Wispelwey, Dietrich Henschel and Hervé Niquet.
+Antarctica Records, however, prefers to conceive of Antarctica as the biotope and the playground of the Penguin, not as its offspring.

 In fact, “playground” conjures up too much confinement and restraint: no place on earth has more boundless spaces, or wider horizons than cool Antarctica, which is exactly why we have chosen said name for the new-born.